FREE ONLINE ED ASSESSMENT. Start Here

 Combine sildenafil with healthy habits.
 Regular exercise, a balanced diet and quality sleep can maximize your overall health and sexual well-being.

 There are alternative treatments if it doesn’t work for you.
-Other erectile dysfunction medications include tadalafil (generic for Cialis), avanafil (Stendra), vardenafil and hard mints chewable ED meds.
+Other oral erectile dysfunction medications include tadalafil (generic for Cialis), avanafil (Stendra), vardenafil and hard mints chewable ED meds.
 Your healthcare provider might also recommend adjusting your sildenafil dosage.

 Ready to find an erectile dysfunction treatment that works for you?
 Consult with one of our online providers to learn more about your options.